CGuindon/withhusky/_posts/2018-11-04-bringing-dog-france.md

 After all that you're good to go!

-{% include image-caption.html imageurl="/assets/images/posts/2018/IMG_7126.jpg#wide" title="Nice Beach View" caption="View of the Nice beaches and Promenade des Anglais from the stairway to Parc de la Colline du Chateau" %}
+{% include image-caption.html imageurl="/assets/images/posts/2018/IMG_7126.jpg#wide" title="Meeka rolling around" caption="Just picture the moment when you're actually there." %}